Third rail: Gallery

 Third rail (top) at Bloor-Yonge station (Line 1) on the Toronto subway.
 Energized at 600 volts DC, the third rail provides electrical power to the power-train, and ancillaries of the subway cars.

 Paris Métro.
-The guiding rails of the rubber-tyred lines also function as current conductors.
+The guide rails on the rubber-tyred lines also function as current conductors.
 The horizontal contact shoe is between the pair of rubber wheels.